The Benefits of Cryosurgery for the Treatment of Morton’s Neuroma

 1. Local anesthetic injection: A small amount of local anesthetic is injected around the treatment area to numb the foot before the probe is placed.

-2. Ultrasound-guided probe placement: Using real-time ultrasound imaging, the physician guides the cryoprobe precisely to the neuroma site through a skin puncture approximately 3–5 mm in diameter.
+2. Ultrasound-guided probe placement: Using real-time ultrasound imaging, Dr. Mohammad Usman guides the cryoprobe precisely to the neuroma site through a skin puncture approximately 3–5 mm in diameter.

 3. 15-minute freeze cycle: The probe tip cools to −50°C, creating an ice ball around the neuroma.
 The freeze cycle typically takes 10–15 minutes.